MROJAS00/MROJAS00/README.md

 ## 📬 Contact

 I’d love to connect and explore new opportunities!
+You may also find more information about my journey in my Linkedin profile below.

 - 🌐 [LinkedIn Profile](https://www.linkedin.com/in/miguel-rojas-6416a2188/)
 - 📧 miguelrojascerdeiras@gmail.com